astrolicious/studiocms/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether it's bug reports, feature requests, or code contributions, we appreciate your help in making this project better.

-### Bug Reports and Feature Requests

-If you encounter any bugs or have ideas for new features, please open an issue on our [GitHub repository](https://github.com/astrolicious/studiocms).
-When creating a new issue, please provide as much detail as possible, including steps to reproduce the issue (for bugs) and a clear description of the proposed feature.

-### Code Contributions

-If you'd like to contribute code to this project, please follow these steps:

-1. Fork the repository and create a new branch for your contribution.
-2. Make your changes and ensure that the code follows our coding conventions and style guidelines.
-3. Write tests for your changes, if applicable.
-4. Update the documentation, if necessary.
-5. Commit your changes and push them to your forked repository.
-6. Open a pull request against the main repository, providing a clear description of your changes and their purpose.

-We will review your contribution as soon as possible and provide feedback or merge it into the main codebase if everything looks good.

-Please note that by contributing to this project, you agree to our [Code of Conduct](https://github.com/astrolicious/.github/blob/main/.github/CODE_OF_CONDUCT.md).

-Thank you for your interest in contributing to this project!
+To get started read our [Contributing Guide](https://docs.studiocms.xyz/start-here/contributing/)

 ## Chat with Us